 Linen is a popular choice during the Summer because of it’s porous weave that allows heat to escape away from your body and back out into the humid air.

 It’s also highly absorbent so it helps keep ugly sweat stains at bay.

-The only downside is its tendency to wrinkle easily, but making sure to always hang your linen clothing can easily minimize this problem.
+The only downside is its tendency to wrinkle easily, but by making sure to always hang your linen clothing, you can easily minimize this problem.
 People expect to see linen a little wrinkly anyway; it just adds to its charm.